 Spider-Man villain Roderick Kingsley, the original Hobgoblin, managed to trick Spider-Man and the Kingpin into believing the Hobgoblin was deceased Daily Bugle reporter Ned Leeds for a good 10 years real time before being caught.
 He then blackmailed the Green Goblin into breaking him out of prison, and is currently living in luxury in the Caribbean.
 Not bad for a guy who was originally a fashion designer.

-Just to drive this point home, because Roddy is so often overlooked: he manipulated and murdered one of Peter Parker's co-workers, killed several dozen people, began a coup to take down the Kingpin, scammed two generations of Osborns, caused a gang war, and served probably one month, comic-book time, in jail for it, before being able to sneak off to the Caribbean.
-Well, until he returned from retirement and was killed.
+Just to drive this point home, because Kingsley is so often overlooked: he manipulated and murdered one of Peter Parker's co-workers, killed several dozen people, began a coup to take down the Kingpin, scammed two generations of Osborns, caused a gang war, and served probably one month, comic-book time, in jail for it, before being able to sneak off to the Caribbean.

 Depending on the Writer, Norman Osborn/the Green Goblin can be this, whereas he's a Smug Snake otherwise.
 When Norman isn't acting Insane, he able to even out scam Kingsley!
 In the earlier example of Kingsley tricking Osborn into helping him escape from prison, Osborn was aware of that and bought Kingsley's company while making Kingsley believe he was falling for his trap.
 Roderick has significant funds stashed away in offshore accounts.